 Some people are confident and relaxed with PTE Retell Lecture.
-In this blog we’re going to look at their secrets and see how you can maximise your score in this task.
+In this blog, we’re going to look at their secrets and see how you can maximize your score in this task.

 Firstly, you can break PTE retell lecture down into three parts; listening, note-taking and retelling.
 Evaluate your ability in each.

 If you lack confidence or are weak at listening, you need to build your vocabulary and build your listening skills.
 Here’s how.

 1. Use the collocation list on the E2language website.
 It’s in the reading section.
 This list will show you words that often go together.
 You just need to read across the lines to see the collocations.
 For example:

 You’re not going to remember by reading once.
 So read sections and re-read.
 Spend just three minutes two or three times a day.

 2. The collocation list is based on the Academic Word List.
 You already know the first 3000 words of English.
 This list of 570 words is the next group you need to know.
 If you know the first 3000 and this group of 570, that’s enough language to help you manage 95% of most written and spoken texts in English.

 You can work on the list here: The Academic Word List.
 Go through the list systematically looking at all the words you don’t know – click for the dictionary meaning.
 There are also games, practice activities and quizzes to help you.

 4. When you are reading/listening, write down new words (and their meanings, collocations and other forms).
 Then spend a few minutes two or three times a day reviewing the lists.
 Cover the meanings – see if you can remember.
 Cover the words and then write them – can you spell them correctly?

 5. Another thing you should do is listen to TED talks.
 There are thousands of talks on a range of topics.
 One of the great things about TED talks is the little button under the video labeled ‘Transcript.’
 If you click this, you will be able to see the exact text, so if you missed a word or a phrase while you were listening, you can check it.